paigeweber13/fine-hardware-visualization/README.md

  - have LIKWID_THREADS environment variable get set dynamically instead of hard coded
  - rename "computation_measurements" to "measurements"?
+ - manual benchmark off by a factor of 2 - investigate
+ - manual benchmark only prints runtime for flops region

 # Accomplishments:
 ## 2020-02-25 through 2020-03-03